7 Critical Errors to Avoid When Selling Your Business in California

 4. Lacking Clear Deal Terms and Exit Structure

-Poorly defined deal terms introduce unnecessary friction and leave space for misalignment between Buyer and Seller expectations.
-When critical elements—such as Seller financing mechanics, equity rollover percentages, or transition service responsibilities—remain vague during negotiations, the risk of deal deterioration increases.
-Buyers interpret a lack of clarity not as flexibility, but as a lack of preparedness.
-This often leads to extended diligence cycles, retrading of terms, or post-closing disputes that could have been avoided with more structured disclosures.
+Poorly defined deal terms create friction and misalignment between Buyer and Seller expectations.
+Vague elements, such as seller financing, equity rollover percentages, and transition responsibilities, increase the risk of deal deterioration.
+Buyers view a lack of clarity as a sign of unpreparedness, which can lead to longer diligence cycles and potential retrading or disputes.

 5. Neglecting Confidentiality Controls